20 Things to Do in Death Valley National Park

 While there is an assessible wooden boardwalk and a viewing platform, the best way to experience the flats is by walking out onto them.
 The further you go, the fewer people you’ll encounter and the larger the salt patterns become.
 Badwater is also a top spot for sunrise, sunset, or even a full moon, when the white salt appears to glow in the moonlight.

-In the last couple of years, Death Valley has seen the return of Lake Manly – a rare and temporary lake that forms in Badwater Basin after more rainfall than normal.
+In the last couple of years, Death Valley has seen the return of Lake Manly — a rare and temporary lake that forms in Badwater Basin after more rainfall than normal.
 When it appears, it draws large crowds.
-When I visited (Dec 2025) the lake was present and the area was extremely busy, with parking filling up quickly along Badwater Road.
+When I visited in December 2025 the lake was there it was so busy.
+The parking lot was full and many people were parking along Badwater Road.

-If you visit during one of these rare periods, plan to be patient, allow extra time for parking and expect heavier foot traffic than usual.
+If you visit during one of these rare periods, bring your patience, allow extra time for parking and expect heavier foot traffic than usual.
 It was windy the day I was there so I wasn’t able to get much reflection off the water but it was an amazing sight to see.
-I highly recommend visiting while it’s there.
+I highly recommend visiting while you can.

 How to Get There

-• Consider timing your visit for moonlit nights for a unique experience
+- Consider visiting on moonlit nights for a unique experience

 Hiking in Death Valley’s heat can be challenging, but the Golden Canyon Trail is one trail that’s worth it – especially in the cooler hours of the day.
 The trail winds through unique geology and rock formations and leads to one of the park’s most striking features, Red Cathedral.